Clinical UM Guideline

 Alcohol and opioid dependence can be treated by rehabilitation and medication.
 In some cases, oral medication does not achieve optimum therapeutic effect and for some individuals, this may be related to poor compliance in taking an oral drug.

 The efficacy of injectable Vivitrol was evaluated in a 24-week, placebo-controlled, multi-center, double-blind, randomized trial.
-The dose escalation study included 624 alcohol dependent subjects who were randomized into three outpatient treatment groups.
-Two groups received monthly injections, with one group received Vivitrol 190 mg (n=210) and the other group received Vivitrol 380 mg (n=205).
-The third group (n= 209) received a matching volume placebo.
+The dose escalation study included 624 alcohol dependent subjects who were randomized into 3 outpatient treatment groups.
+Two treatment groups received monthly injections; 1 group received Vivitrol 190 mg (n=210) and the other group received Vivitrol 380 mg (n=205).
+The third group (n=209) received a matching volume placebo.
 Both treatment and placebo groups received psychosocial intervention.
 Compared with placebo, the group receiving Vivitrol 380 mg demonstrated a statistically significant 25% reduction in the event rate of heavy drinking days while the group receiving 190 mg of Vivitrol resulted in a 17% decrease.
 Gender and pretreatment abstinence each showed significant impact with the medication group on treatment outcome.
 Males and those who were alcohol abstinent for 7 consecutive days prior to treatment exhibited greater treatment effects.
 In contrast, the treatment effect was not evident in those who were actively drinking at the start of treatment (Garbutt, 2005).

 Vivitrol is marketed as providing increased compliance as compared to the oral formulation of naltrexone.
 However, there are no trials to substantiate the claim that increased compliance leads to better outcomes through either increased rates of abstinence or increased time to a first heavy drinking day.
 A heavy drinking day is defined as 5 or more standard drinks consumed on a given day for males and 4 or more standard drinks consumed on a given day for females.
-The monthly injection method of administration addresses non-compliance with the oral medication regimen and reduces first-pass hepatic metabolism as compared to oral naltrexone.
+The monthly injection method of administration addresses non-compliance which hampers efficacy of the oral medication regimen.
+Furthermore, the injection method reduces the first-pass delay imposed by hepatic metabolism necessitated by oral ingestion of the drug.

 Alcoholism is divided into 2 categories: dependence and abuse.
 Alcohol dependence, the most severe alcohol disorder, is an interrelated cluster of psychological symptoms, such as craving; physiological signs, such as tolerance and withdrawal; and behavioral indicators, such as the use of alcohol to relieve withdrawal discomfort.
 Alcohol abuse implies intermittent alcohol use that causes either physical or mental impairment without dependence.